Aroostook War: American and British governments step in

 During Congressional debates in Washington on 2 March 1839, Representative Francis Ormand Jonathan Smith of Maine outlined the events and the various communications sent and received since 1825.
 Representative Smith noted the primary responsibility of the national government to protect and defend its own territory and citizens, but declared that Maine would defend its territory alone if the national government chose to not fulfill its obligations.
 President Martin Van Buren assigned Brigadier General Winfield Scott, then involved in the Cherokee removal, to the conflict area; he arrived in Boston in early March 1839.

 Additional information arriving in Washington through April and May 1839 kept Congressional debate lively until Congress authorized a force of 50,000 men and appropriated $10 million, placed at the disposal of the President in the event foreign military troops crossed into United States territory during the Congressional recess of summer 1839.
 Maine initially committed three thousand to ten thousand militia to the conflict in addition to the land agent's posse.

 Sir John Harvey had supervised Winfield Scott during his time as prisoner of war during the War of 1812, and the President and his advisers saw that relationship as a point of mutual respect.
 Pursuant to the terms of the truce for administration within the disputed area, the Maine Legislature on 6 April 1839 created an armed civil posse.
 On advice of Brigadier General Scott, Maine issued General Orders to recall the militia in May and June 1839 and to replace the militiamen with the armed civil posse.
 The office of the Maine state land agent led the armed civil posse with Deputy Land Agent William Parrott at Fort Fairfield and Captain Stover Rines at Camp Jarvis on the Fish River (later Fort Kent, Maine).
 The United States Army began the permanent structure of Fort Fairfield in April 1839 and that of Fort Kent in October 1839.
-Major R. M. Kirby commanded of Hancock Barracks post near Houlton, Maine, with three companies of the United States 1st Artillery Regiment.
-Four companies of the British 11th Regiment marched to the area from Quebec City to represent Canada with the intent to build a suitable barracks across the Saint John River from Fort Kent.
+Major R. M. Kirby commanded of Hancock Barracks post near Houlton, Maine, with three companies of the U.S. 1st Artillery Regiment.
+Four companies of the British 11th Regiment of Foot marched to the area from Quebec City to represent Canada with the intent to build a suitable barracks across the Saint John River from Fort Kent.
 New Brunswick meanwhile armed every tributary of the Saint John River that flowed from the Aroostook Territory with regular and militia soldiers.

 In 1840, Maine created Aroostook County, Maine, to administer the civilian authority of the area.
 However, reports of collusion resulted in the Maine Executive Council assigning Alphus Lyons to investigate Sheriff Packard and District Attorney Tabor.
 The two nations agreed to refer the dispute to a boundary commission, but further clashes between their forces continued in the interim.